XML-Travelgate/xtg-content-articles-pub/docs/hotel/DSF/Avail.md

     </AvailRS>
 ~~~

-### Detailed description

-**BusinessRules:**

-BusinessRules uses *optionsQuota*, go to [Common-Elements](/hotel/DSF/Common-Elements) for more
-information.

-This tag will only be used for suppliers availability responses
-returning a very large number of options, about 20.000+ in same
-response.

-Currently, the client can configure the following BusinessRules:

-* *CheaperAmount*:

-  The cheapest options is returned without exceeding the
-  *optionsQuota* limit.

-* *RoomType*:

-  The options are filtered using a limited combination of
-  rooms types.
-First, we group same room types so you receive
-  options with the same type/classificatory (For example:
-  Standard-Standard-Standard-Standard, Junior-Junior-Junior-Junior...).
-Then
-  we combine the cheapest rooms with the remaining rooms, always
-  checking for duplicates and without execeeding the *optionsQuota* limit.

-  If the client sets BusinessRules value, then these will be applied
-  when number of options returned exceeds *optionsQuota*.
-If the client
-  does not set any BusinessRules values, then the *CheaperAmount*
-  BusinessRule is applied by default.

 ### AvailRS Description

 | **Element**				| **Number**	| **Type**	| **Description**						|
 | ------------------------------------- | ------------- | ------------- | ------------------------------------------------------------- |